boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

  - Keeping the URL properly in the metadata somewhere.
 Using a filename to store this was a bad idea as it was lossy and means it can be hard to identify the file source and location.
  - Not bother with S3.
 There is little point to pay the bandwidth cost when I was only using it for storage.
 Better to just stuff into the tar file from the beginning.
  - Invest some time in learning some tool to help with plotting and charting of results.
+ - Use a trie or some other data type to keep a full count of filenames rather than the slightly lossy approach I used.

 ## So why bother?